Uberspace/lab/source/guide_wordpress-bedrock.rst

   - Installing wpackagist-theme/twentytwenty (1.1): Downloading (100%)
  Writing lock file
  Generating optimized autoload files
+ [isabell@stardust bedrock]$

 Updates
 =======

-Whilst using Wordpress with bedrock it does **not** update itself automatically by default.
+.. warning:: Whilst using Wordpress with bedrock it does **not** update itself automatically by default.
 Also updating via the wordpress Admin-Backend is not possible.
+Checkout the `Wordpress-Blog`_ for Updates.

 Updating Plugins and Themes
 ---------------------------